huskycode/dojo-nodejs-coffeescript/README.md

 dojo-nodejs-coffeescript
 =============

 A codebase to use for HuskyCode's dojo.
-These topics are planned to cover.
+These topics are planned to be covered.

 1. NodeJS Anatomy
 2. CoffeeScript